-It is of utmost importance that you receive clear title to the property when you purchase real estate.
+It is of utmost importance that you are protected against pre-existing title defects to the property when you purchase real estate.
 In order to do so, you must first be informed of any existing rights or claims that may, in the future, threaten your title and possession to the property.
-Title insurance provides you with this twofold protection.
+Title insurance provides you with this protection.

-If a claim is made against your insured title, Lawyers Title protects you by: (1) Defending your title, in court if necessary, at no cost to you, and (2) Bearing the cost of settling the case, if it proves valid, in order to protect your title and maintain your possession of your property.
+If a claim is made against your insured title, Lawyers Title Agency can protect you by: (1) Defending your title, in court if necessary, at no cost to you, and (2) Bearing the cost of settling the case, if it proves valid, in order to protect your title and maintain your possession of your property.

 Title insurance gives you the assurance that possible clouds on title to the property you are purchasing - which can be discovered from the public records - have been called to your attention that such defects can be corrected before you buy.
 Additionally, it is insurance that if any undiscovered claims covered by your policy arise out of the past to threaten your ownership of real estate, it will be disposed of, or you will be reimbursed exactly as your title insurance policy provides.

-Unlike other forms of insurance, the original premium is your only cost as long as you or your heirs own the property.
+Unlike other forms of insurance, the original premium is your only cost as long as you own the property.
 There are no annual payments to keep your Owner's Title Insurance Policy in force.

 Every owner, purchaser and beneficiary, whether by a deed or contract, should have an insured title.
 The entire investment depends upon the quality of title.
 If you are buying real estate mortgages, you are paying for a good title and you should see that you have one.
 If either fire insurance or title insurance is omitted, your security is not complete.

-Our title policy protects you against unforeseen defects in title that would not be revealed by an abstract, the public records or an attorney’s opinion.
+Our title policy can protect you against unforeseen defects in title that would not be revealed by an abstract, the public records or an attorney’s opinion.

 Whether this is your first home or fiftieth real estate investment, ask your realtor or broker to protect you and your property with Lawyers Title.